MaxZabarka/instagram-clone/README.md

 # Maxgram

-A clone of a Instagram created with MERN stack.
+A clone of Instagram created with MERN stack.

 ## Demo